publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schI/m__us_usc_t52_s20901.md

  __References in Text__

-    Subchapter III of this chapter, referred to in subsecs. (b)(1)(A) and (c)(2), was in the original “title III”, meaning title III of [Pub.
+    Subchapter III, referred to in subsecs. (b)(1)(A) and (c)(2), was in the original “title III”, meaning title III of [Pub.
 L. 107–252][/us/pl/107/252], Oct.
 29, 2002, [116 Stat.
 1704][/us/stat/116/1704], which enacted subchapter III of this chapter and amended [section 405 of Title 42][/us/usc/t42/s405], The Public Health and Welfare.
 For complete classification of title III to the Code, see Tables.

     This chapter, referred to in subsec. (c)(1), was in the original “this Act”, meaning [Pub.
 L. 107–252][/us/pl/107/252], Oct.
 29, 2002, [116 Stat.
-1666][/us/stat/116/1666], which is classified principally to this chapter.
+1666][/us/stat/116/1666], known as the Help America Vote Act of 2002, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Tables.

  __Codification__

-    Section was formerly classified to [section 15301 of Title 42][/us/usc/t42/s15301], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 15301 of Title 42][/us/usc/t42/s15301], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

 ----------